maxgio92/notes/content/notes/program-execution-environment.md

 ---
-Title: The program execution environment
+Title: CPU profiling 101 (pt.1) - The execution environment
 ---

 CPU profiling allows us to analyze the program's performance, identify bottlenecks, and optimize its efficiency.